 This boy’s bedroom features stylish color combinations, along with a rug set on the white flooring.
 There’s a small study desk on the side.

 This boy’s bedroom boasts a stylish bunk bed set on the classy rug on top of the hardwood flooring.
 The navy blue walls add style to the bedroom.

-Mountain style boys’ bedroom with space-saving bunk bed, polished wood flooring, custom cabinets and navy blue and gray wall paint.
+Mountain style boys’ bedroom with a space-saving bunk bed, polished wood flooring, custom cabinets, and navy blue and gray wall paint.

-The small boat in this mid-sized carpeted room makes a fun bed for wannabe sailor.
-The rest of the décor has been kept neutral yet stylish featuring a mural family tree painting, small cabinetry, sliding window and purple wall paint color.
+The small boat in this mid-sized carpeted room makes a fun bed for wannabe sailors.
+The rest of the décor has been kept neutral yet stylish featuring a mural family tree painting, small cabinetry, sliding window, and purple wall paint color.

 A stunning boy’s bedroom with beautiful walls and lights.
 The hardwood flooring looks classy as well.
 The bed features an awesome design.